What is Fine Food Australia?

 You may have seen our announcement regarding the new Fine Food Australia initiative – Hospitality Unites.

-During these unprecedented times and given that Fine Food will no longer run in 2020, we asked ourselves, what can we do to help?
+During these unprecedented times and given that Fine Food could not run in 2020, we asked ourselves, what can we do to help?
 What can we do with the tools and resources we have to continue supporting the industry?
 Our answer is to help provide the information, the inspiration and the connection to your community which will see you through to the other side of this crisis.

 Hospitality Unites is a digital content destination for everything foodservice related.
 Our goal, to provide you with the tools and solutions you need to successfully operate in a COVID-19 impacted world.